vippsas/vipps-checkout/vipps-checkout-api.md

 ## Pickup points

 We currently provide support for Posten/Bring and PostNord pickup points.
 As of now, lockers etc. are not supported.
-To enable pickup points for a logistics option, the isPickup flag must be set to true.
+To enable pickup points for a logistics option, the isPickupPoint flag must be set to true.

 The user selects the pickup point after picking their logistics option.
-The logistics option must have the isPickup field set to true for this to appear.
+The logistics option must have the isPickupPoint field set to true for this to appear.
-We then return carrier's the pickup point ID, pickup point name and address.
+We then return carrier's pickup point ID, pickup point name and address.

-Placeholders, we need to fix the placeholder logistics names:

 ![pickup_point_example](resources/pickup_point_example.png)
 ![pickup_point_select](resources/pickup_point_select.png)